24 The “Big Three” Centrality Metrics

 - The proportion of (usually shortest) paths2 that have that node as one their inner nodes.3

 The basic idea behind all centrality metrics is based on the more/more principle.
 This is the idea that the higher any of the things above is for a node, then the more central that node is in the graph.
-So a node with more nodes incident upon it (the size of the neighbor set) should be more central.
-In the same way, a node who can reach many other nodes via the smallest shortest paths, should be more central.
-Finally, a node standing in the middle of the largest percentage of paths between other nodes should be more central, and so forth.
+So, a node with more incident nodes (i.e., a larger neighbor set) should be more central.
+In the same way, a node that can reach many other nodes via the shortest paths should be more central.
+Finally, a node standing at the center of the largest percentage of paths to other nodes should be more central, and so forth.

-We can refer to all these things as network goods.
-The more/principle has a basic measurement implication, which is that centrality should never decrease when a node gains access to more network goods (e.g., one an additional connection) in the network.
+We can refer to all these things as network goods (of course, if what flows through a network is negative, such as violence or disease, then network goods become “network bads”).
+The more/principle has a basic measurement implication: centrality should never decrease when a node gains access to more network goods (e.g., one additional connection).
 The more/more centrality principle was described by legendary social network theorist Linton Freeman in a classic paper (Freeman 1979).

-We have also seen that, soiologically, the notion of centrality is tied to such concepts as “status,” “prestige,” “importance,” “influence,” “popularity,” “reachability,” “brokerage,” and many more.
-So the more central nodes have higher status, are more popular, influential, broker more deals, and so forth.
+We have also seen that, sociologically, the notion of centrality is tied to concepts such as “status,” “prestige,” “importance,” “influence,” “popularity,” “reachability,” “brokerage,” and many others.
+So the more central nodes have higher status, are more popular, more influential, broker more deals, and so forth.
 However, these English language descriptors map onto distinct metrics.
-For instance, “popularity” clearly has to do with the number of connections a node has, what in sec-degcent we referred to as degree centralities.
-Brokerage, on the other hand, has more to do with a node stand in-between paths linking others nodes, what in sec-pathcent we referred to as betweenness centrality.
+For instance, “popularity” clearly relates to the number of connections a node has, which we referred to in Chapter 21 as degree centralities.
+Brokerage, on the other hand, has more to do with a node standing in between paths linking other nodes, which in Chapter 23 we referred to as betweenness centrality.
 Influence, on the other hand, seems to have more to do with the capacity to reach others, so it is more like closeness and so forth.

 Accordingly, all these sociological concepts related to centrality have to be kept distinct from any one centrality metric (remember the three-step shuffle in social network analysis discussed earlier), because the same concept can be measured by more than one centrality metric, and the same metric can point to many distinct sociological concepts, depending on the context, the type of social ties the network is constructed from, and the way either “goods” (e.g., information, advice, support, etc.) or “bads” (e.g., disease, gossip, violence etc.) “flow” through the network (Borgatti 2005).